moishinetzer/PBandJ/README.md

 npm run dev
 ```

-This has been provided for those that like to create components in a playground rather than a storybook-first approach
+This has been provided for those that like to create components in a playground rather than a storybook-first approach.

 ## 🦋 Changesets